onesky/sso-documentation/README.md

 # OneSky SSO
 Allow your users to login directly.
+You need to enable Single Sign On in OneSky dashboard first.

 ***